RKO 281

-RKO 281 is a 1999 American historical drama film directed by Benjamin Ross and starring Liev Schreiber, James Cromwell, Melanie Griffith, John Malkovich, Roy Scheider, and Liam Cunningham.
+RKO 281 is a 1999 American historical drama television film directed by Benjamin Ross, written by John Logan, and starring Liev Schreiber, James Cromwell, Melanie Griffith, John Malkovich, Roy Scheider, and Liam Cunningham.
 The film depicts the troubled production behind the 1941 film Citizen Kane.
 The film's title is a reference to the original production number of Citizen Kane.
+It premiered on HBO on November 20, 1999.

 Plot

-In 1940, Orson Welles (Schreiber), RKO studio head George Schaefer (Scheider), and screenwriter Herman J. Mankiewicz (Malkovich) struggle in making what will be considered the greatest American film, Citizen Kane.
-Welles and Mankiewicz attend a party at Hearst Castle where meeting the hypocritical and tyrannical William Randolph Hearst (Cromwell) gives Welles the inspiration to make a film about Hearst's life.
-Mankiewicz is against it because he knows Hearst's wrath will be horrible but Welles says this is the film.
+In 1940, Orson Welles, RKO studio head George J. Schaefer, and screenwriter Herman J. Mankiewicz struggle in making what will be considered the greatest American film, Citizen Kane.
+Welles and Mankiewicz attend a party at Hearst Castle where meeting the hypocritical and tyrannical William Randolph Hearst gives Welles the inspiration to make a film about Hearst's life.
+Mankiewicz is against it because he knows Hearst's wrath will be horrible, but Welles says this is the film.
 Mankiewicz finally agrees.

-After learning from the gossip columnist Hedda Hopper, who had viewed a press screening, that Welles' film is actually a thinly veiled and exceptionally unflattering biography of him, publishing tycoon Hearst uses his immense power and influence to try to deny the release of the picture.
-Hearst's mistress, actress Marion Davies (Griffith), endures the embarrassment of having their private lives exposed and vilified.
-Later on in their relationship many years after the release of Citizen Kane she gives Hearst money when his finances begin to diminish (by selling all the jewelry he gave her and giving him the money in the form of a check).
+At first, Welles tries to take credit for everything, including the script, and Mankiewicz is furious with Welles—he faces him, and Welles says he has every right and cuts ties with Mankiewicz.
+Orson later reconsiders and asks Mankiewicz to continue re-drafting the screenplay, giving him a joint credit.
+After learning from the gossip columnist Hedda Hopper, who had viewed a press screening, that Welles' film is actually a thinly veiled and exceptionally unflattering biography of him, publishing tycoon Hearst uses his immense power and influence to try to prevent the release of the picture.
+Hearst's mistress, actress Marion Davies, endures the embarrassment of having their private lives exposed and vilified.
+Hopper threatens to do the same to the studio executives of Hollywood if they release the film.
+Marion gives Hearst money when his finances begin to diminish (by selling all the jewelry he gave her and giving him the money in the form of a check).